 Bonding with the CiviCRM community

-The community bonding phase is a great chance for GSoC students to get along with their organisation, adapt their workflow, setup a development environment and have useful introductory sessions with their project mentors.
+The community bonding phase is a great chance for GSoC students to get along with their organisation, adapt their workflow, set up a development environment and have useful introductory sessions with their project mentors.

 I too had a similar experience with my project mentors Joe McLaughlin, Eileen McNaughton, Joe Murray and Tim Anderegg along with OSDI founder Josh Cohen and Jason Rosenbaum of the Action Network.
-It sure feels great to come across talented people who are very zealous and motivated towards open-source technology.
-Also it is a great opportunity to learn and absorb knowledge from their working experience and contributions to the community.
+It sure feels great to come across talented people who are very zealous and motivated toward open-source technology.
+Also, it is a great opportunity to learn and absorb knowledge from their working experience and contributions to the community.

 Josh Cohen hosts weekly online OSDI Technology Committee meetings.
 I was a regular attendee with Joe McLaughlin which helped me significantly in gaining knowledge and insights about OSDI implementation processes and profiles for different CRMs.

-Next weeks I actively discussed various vital processes required to setup my development environment.
+Next weeks I actively discussed various vital processes required to set up my development environment.
 A few roadblocks and issues were encountered in the initial setup in Windows but after proper guidance and assistance from experienced members on IRC, I moved to Linux and initiated the development environment setup on it.
 Moving along, objectives for the next weeks were to develop a wrapper to get API for contact in accordance with OSDI format and experimenting with the HAL browser.